Radiative Heat Transfer

 Heat transfer by radiation

 The Radiative Heat Transfer block represents a heat transfer by radiation between two bodies.
-The transfer is governed by the Stefan-Boltzmann law and is described with the following equation:
+The transfer is governed by the Stefan-Boltzmann law:

 The radiation coefficient is determined by geometrical shapes, dimensions, and surface emissivity.
 For example, the radiation constant for the heat transfer between two parallel plates is computed as

 ε1 is surface emissivity for the emitting plate.

 ε2 is surface emissivity for the receiving plate.

 Similarly, the radiation coefficient for concentric cylinders is determined with the formula

 where r1 and r 2 are the emitting and receiving cylinder radii, respectively.
 For more information, including formulas for a wide variety of shapes, see .